kaciechong/kaciechong.github.io/README.md

-# [Hey there!
-I'm Kacie.]
+# Hey there!
+I'm Kacie.

-## About Me
+## 👋 About Me
-I'm currently a junior at UC Santa Barbara, pursuing a degree in Statistics and Data Science.
+I'm currently a junior at UC Santa Barbara, pursuing a B.S. degree in Statistics and Data Science.
 I have a strong passion for data visualization and enjoy approaching problems with a creative mindset to bring data to life.

+## 📍 Where I'm At Right Now
+I am currently thriving in Scotland, studying abroad at the University of Edinburgh for the semester.
+Alongside my studies, I am gaining practical experience as a Data Science Intern at The Turing Trust.
+This organization, established in honor of Alan Turing, is dedicated to refurbishing donated IT equipment and equipping schools, particularly in Malawi, with educational software.
+I love the opportunity to leverage data analysis techniques to enhance educational access and empower disadvantaged communities through technology.
+I'm excited to share what I learn when I get back to California next semester!

 ## Skills
 - **Languages**: Python (pandas, numpy, scikit-learn, seaborn, matplotlib, scipy, tensorflow, pytorch, keras, scrapy, pyspark, plotly), R, C++, Datawrapper